uditalias/swamp/README.md

 `$ grunt build` from the `swamp-dashboard` directory

-this will build the dashboard, copy it to the `swamp` project, `git add` and `git commit` your changes.
+this will build the dashboard, copy it to the `swamp` project, and then will perform `git add` and `git commit` to your dashboard changes in the swamp project.

 ---
 ##License